cryptodotis/crypto.is-blog/md/TCP-Newsletter-One/index.md

 ## Network

 As mentioned previously, we have our [Network Section](https://crypto.is/projects/network/) that lists all of services The Crypto Project runs as well as the services run by project members.
-If you would like to run a services or have already set one up, please contact us and/or add it to the list.
+If you would like to run a service or have already set one up, please contact us and/or add it to the list.

 ## Pychon Gate Implmentation